zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`)

    Generated when a connection's internal state is about to be removed from memory.
-Bro generates this event reliably once for every connection when it is about to delete the internal state.
+Zeek generates this event reliably once for every connection when it is about to delete the internal state.
 As such, the event is well-suited for script-level cleanup that needs to be performed for every connection.
 This event is generated not only for TCP sessions but also for UDP and ICMP